fernando-mc/fernandomc.com/content/posts/redshift-epochs-and-timestamps.md

 - The `extract()` fuction allows us to extract a epoch.
 - We then specify that we're extracting `from timestamp with time zone` to indicate our timestamp will have a zone - in this case `US/Eastern`.
 - In this case we assuming that we're selecting a string that we cast to a timestamp with TZ value.
-- Lastly we cast the resulting extracted value to a bigint to allow us to multiply it into a milisecond timestamp without causing an integer overflow error mentioned above.
+- Lastly we cast the resulting extracted value to a bigint to allow us to multiply it into a millisecond timestamp without causing an integer overflow error mentioned above.

 If our data table was setup with an entire column containing timestamps with TZ information we could modify our query to: